 HACCP stands for Hazard Analysis and Critical Control Points.
 HACCP started off with 3 principles which now have evolved to 7 principles in order to ensure the highest quality for the production and preparation of food and many more activities related to the Food Business.
 HACCP Certification provides many benefits to organizations, subject to the HACCP principles being implemented effectively in the organization on a continuous basis as routine practices.

 The 7 principles of HACCP are as follows:

 1) Implementing a Hazard Analysis

-This principle is carried out by listing the steps involved in the processing and figuring out if there is any potential for biological, chemical or physical property which may cause adverse effects to human beings.
+This principle is carried out by listing the steps involved in the processing and figuring out if there is any potential for biological, chemical, or physical properties which may cause adverse effects on human beings.

 2) Determine Critical Control Point

 Once you identify the hazards, the next step is to determine the Critical Control Points (CCP).
-CCP are points, procedure or process in which control can be applied in order for a food safety hazard to be prevented, eliminated or reduced to acceptable standards.
+CCPs are points, procedures, or processes in which control can be applied in order for a food safety hazard to be prevented, eliminated, or reduced to acceptable standards.

 3) Determine Critical Limits for Each CCP